HAA Committee on Alumni Awards

 The Committee on Alumni Awards is a committee of the Harvard Alumni Association consisting of ten members.
 Nine are appointed by the Committee of Six of the HAA (the six Elected Directors in their final year of service) and the tenth is appointed by the President of the Board of Overseers.
 The President of the HAA is an ex officio member of the Committee.

 The appointed Chair of the Committee, along with the HAA staff liaison, request nominations for the recipients of the Harvard Medal and the HAA Alumni Award (see descriptions below).
-Email suggestions to Andy Cohn.
+Email suggestions to Kate Freed.
 Nominations received in a given year shall be carried over to the next year automatically.
 Each nomination shall be reviewed every three years to determine whether it merits continued consideration.

 The principal objective of the awarding of the Harvard Medal is to recognize extraordinary service to Harvard University.
 Extraordinary service can be in as many different areas of University life as can be imagined, including teaching, fundraising, administration, management, generosity, leadership, innovation, labors in the vineyards.